 On this day in 1775, Marinus Willett stops British soldiers from leaving New York City with a store of arms.
-In fact, not only did he stop them, but he also gave a thundering speech that convinced some Red Coats to abandon the British army!
+In fact, he not only stopped them, but he also gave a thundering speech that convinced some Red Coats to abandon the British army!

 I guess Willett must have been one charismatic fellow?!

 The matter came to be known as the Broad Street Affair, and it occurred mere weeks after the “shot heard ’round the world” at Lexington Green.

 The battles at Lexington and Concord had left the colonies in turmoil.
 New York was “one continuous scene of riot, tumult and confusion,” according to one Loyalist.
 An arsenal was raided, and arms were taken.
 Ships were emptied of any supplies intended for the besieged British soldiers at Boston.
 A so-called Committee of 100 was created to temporarily govern the city.

 Nevertheless, some British soldiers were still in the city.
 The Committee decided to let the soldiers leave in peace, carrying their own arms.
 They were to go to Boston and join their fellow soldiers.